Rocket Espresso R58 Milano is finally building a dual boiler in the tried and tested E61 espresso head design.

 Instead of this, the R58-Barista controls all relevant parameters (boiler temperatures, operating status of the steam boiler, operating mode tank / permanent water) via a small metal box with a display panel, which can be docked to the side of the machine via a serial port if required.
 An obvious and sensational idea, which in terms of execution can still be improved, does not appear to be fully conceived.

 Ever thought about Bluetooth, gentlemen?
-At least a modern USB port should have been there in 2012.
-And, while we’re at modern: why only one of the two rotary knobs was approved with an “R” will probably remain the secret of the product designers forever.
+At least a modern USB port should have been there.
+And while we’re at modern, why only one of the two rotary knobs was approved with an “R” will probably remain the secret of the product designers forever.

 From the Outside In

 On the other hand, pure consequence rules.
-Despite the acute lack of space, the developers of the R58 have given it pretty much everything good and expensive:
+Despite the acute lack of space, the developers of the R58 have given it pretty much everything good and high-quality.

 Only the actual conditions in the boiler are shown on the control unit’s display – no “calculated” brewing temperature at the group, which is always dependent on external factors such as the ambient temperature.

-Two 1,400 watt heating elements ensure stable conditions, an ingenious circuit prevents both of them from firing off simultaneously and limits the simultaneous power consumption to 1,550 watts.
-Others should make compromises;
+Two 1400 Watt heating elements ensure stable conditions, an ingenious circuit prevents both of them from firing off simultaneously and limits the simultaneous power consumption to 1550 Watt.

-Rocket is definitely going full speed in technical terms.
+Rocket r58 is definitely going full speed in technical terms.